Our Latest Article..

 The same artwork extends to the cards, clear and crisp and really pushing out the imagination boat with the choice of red, yellow, green and red as the main colours.
 Not really bright though.
 The yellow is kind of mustard if I'm being honest.
 Thank goodness the art work isn't a complete disaster.
 Nice to see they let the person with some kind of style and grace do the illustration stuff who clearly stood by their principles and refuse to put pen to paper and draw a wizard.
 Gold star.
 Golf Clap.
 There's wooden jewels of various colour.
 But be warned.
 They don't really taste good at all.

 And now the conflict creeps in.
 Well, it creeps in after you spend a number of turns placing cards around the entrance to the dungeon that serve as monsters, trying to get their hands on the all important treasure.
 You're trying to place monsters in entrances and each of those monsters might have a special power that will effect the cards that surround them on both sides.
 I'm going to admit that the card play is different to how normal that I play.
 The number of cards you have play that round effects the number of cards you draw for the next.
 Play too quickly and you'll be forced to sit the next round out until you can get cards back in your hand.
 Sometimes you have to charge in to secure certain spots and make sure you can come top in the battle that will follow on.
-It results in a miniature bouts of analysis paralysis, like only the worst and most frustrating games would do.
+It results in a miniature bouts of beautiful analysis paralysis, like only the worst and most frustrating games would do, maybe.
 Typical really.
 You can't make me praise this, and you aren't going to.
 There's still a wizard involved.

 Battle then follows and card actions are resolved, monsters are boosted or eliminated and the poor buggers left around the dungeon would share the spoils, if it wasn't for the fact they have to be delivered to the useless lazy magic user.
 They have to take solace in the collection of an artefact that will help then on to the next dungeon.
 Dungeons always have new enchantments which will effect how they play out and what the best tactics to use to avoid collect cursed gems and therefore effect your score at the end of the day.
 Luckily you can add to your deck with some more poor souls that have been suckered in to work for your good for nothing work shy fop.